sh4d0wy/projectshut/contributing.md

 > Add new features or fix bugs according to your issue number

-8. After done you can now push this changes, for doing that follow the following command chain
+8. After done you can now push these changes, for doing that follow the following command chain

 - `git status -s` (Shows the changed files)
 - `git add --all` (Will add all the files to staging area)